awestover/enchantedForest/story/plot.md

   - Boss fight kill Buchanan, leading to Bob resenting rand and mivoen and the entire crew

 Chapter 8
-  - Shadowland
+  - Shadowland (jumpydude fortress)
   - meet jumpydude

 Chapter 9
+  - find 3rd key at fire land
-  - Defeat malimost at dragon fire
+  - Defeat malimost at convergence point at all three regions

 Chapter 10
   - Buchanan returns